-As you look out from this stop you will see the beaches of Awenda are littered with rocks of all different shapes, colours and sizes.
-The amazing thing about them is that almost all of them were transported here from the Canadian Shield by the Laurentide Ice Sheet and dropped 12,000 years ago with warming temperatures.
+As you look out from this stop you will see the beaches of Awenda are littered with rocks of all different shapes, colours, and sizes.
+Amazingly, almost all were transported here from the Canadian Shield by the retreating Laurentide Ice Sheet and dropped 12,000 years ago due to warming temperatures.

 Take the Igneous Challenge:

-Igneous rocks form when molten magma solidifies and cools.
-This can occur deep underground, which is a slow process that allows large crystals to grow and form intrusive igneous rocks.
-Rapid cooling at the surface forms very fine crystals and extrusive igneous rocks.
+Igneous rock forms when molten magma solidifies and cools.
+This can occur deep underground in the Earth’s crust and is a slow process that allows large crystals to grow and form intrusive igneous rocks.
+Igneous rock can also form from rapidly cooling lava at the Earth’s surface, which forms very fine crystals and extrusive igneous rocks.

-Granite is a type of intrusive igneous rock which contains larger grain sizes.
-They are typically lighter in colour and lack an alignment of grains within the rock.
+Granite is a type of intrusive igneous rock which has a coarse-grained texture.
+Granite is typically lighter in colour and lacks an alignment of grains within the rock.